TL;DR

 |---|---|---|

-| Benefit Amount | The monthly, tax-free sum you receive. | Typically 50-65% of your gross income.
-This ensures you can cover essential outgoings without a drastic lifestyle change. |
+| Benefit Amount | The monthly, potentially tax-efficient sum you receive. | Typically 50-65% of your gross income.
+This can help support you may cover essential outgoings without a drastic lifestyle change. |

 | Deferment Period | The waiting period from when you stop work to when the payments start. | Ranges from 4 weeks to 52 weeks.
 A longer deferment period means lower premiums.
 You should align it with any savings or employer sick pay you have. |

 | Policy Term | How long the policy lasts. | Usually set to your planned retirement age (e.g., 68).
-This ensures you are covered for your entire working life. |
+This can help support you may be covered for your entire working life. |

-| Definition of Incapacity | The criteria the insurer uses to decide if you're unable to work. | 'Own Occupation' is the best definition – it pays out if you can't do your specific job.
+| Definition of Incapacity | The criteria the insurer uses to decide if you're unable to work. | 'Own Occupation' is the best definition – it may pay out if you can't do your specific job.
 Other definitions like 'Suited' or 'Any' are less comprehensive. |

 The purpose of this lump sum is to give you financial breathing space and options at a time of immense stress.
 It’s not necessarily to replace income, but to deal with the immediate and significant costs that a serious illness can bring.

 The value of a CIC policy lies in the number and quality of the conditions it covers.
-While all policies cover the 'big three' – cancer, heart attack, and stroke – modern policies can cover over 50, and some even over 100, different conditions.
+While all policies cover the 'big three' – cancer, heart attack, and stroke – modern policies may cover over 50, and some even over 100, different conditions.

 These can include: